 This verse says the waters were gathered into one place and the dry land appeared during the creation.
 One place was water and the other was dry land.
 All the water was together and all the land was together.
 Pretty much any grade school geology student will tell you there are a lot of land masses and numerous seas.
 We know this is true today because we have satellite imagery and we have earth globes that agree with the imagery.
 The imagery of continents and seas all over the globe does not appear to match the one part water and one part land of Genesis 1:9.

 But when we look at a globe today we can see the land masses can all be scrunched together.
-Push the African continent across the Atlantic and it will fit alongside North & South America.
+If we had the power we could push the African continent across the Atlantic and it will fit alongside North & South America allowing for a little erosion..
 A little studying of the globe will show that the land masses fit together somewhat like the pieces of a jig-saw puzzle.
 This shows that at one time the land was one mass and the seas therefore would have had to have been one as well.

 How did the author of Genesis know the earth was once one land mass long before scientists developed the theory of Plate Tectonics?
 The only reasonable and logical answer is that Someone told him.
-That Someone, that inspiration, we call God.
+That Someone, that Inspiration, is who we call God.

 Job 38:7 When the morning stars sang together, And all the sons of God shouted for joy?